generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 Learning rate, the number of epochs and batch size can be passed as arguments.

 3. [models_testing.py](models_testing.py) tests the saved PyTorch model and prints out the accuracy numbers.

+## Training process

+###NB: Due to the privacy rules, the dataset for medical images (benign and malignant breast cancer images) cannot be provided in this repository.
+However, the dataset can be changed to different, open-source dataset.